aberdeendogpark_mputnam_2018-09-19-pano-banner.png

 Updating Your Dog Licence Account or Purchase a Replacement Tag

-It's important to ensure that your dog licence account is up to date if you have moved or spayed/neutered your dog.
+It's important to ensure that your dog licence account is up to date if you have moved, changed your email address, or spayed/neutered your dog.
 If your animal has passed away, please contact Community Services directly at 250-828-3409 or email.

 If you require a replacement tag, you can request a replacement by accessing your dog licence account or contacting Community Services, a $15 fee is required.